-- Addressing the shortage of skilled workers

-- Managing the succession of retiring workforce
+- Addressing skills and workforce shortages - Managing the succession of retiring workforce

-- reducing the reliance on outsourcing.
+• Reducing the reliance on outsourcing.

 Career pathway

 The program funding responds to identified needs within the local government sector, in particular building capacity and it is anticipated that there will be the possibility of an ongoing career for recruits within the sector.